denis-ruban/kbot/README.md

 - `/help` – list available commands
 - `/version` – show current bot version
 - `/echo <text>` – repeat back any text
+---

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.